MichalOpoka/ecfr/cfr/title-50-Wildlife-Fisheries/chapter-VI-Fishery-Conservation-Management-National-Oceanic-Atmospheric-Administration-Department-Commerce/part-665-Fisheries-Western-Pacific/subpart-A-General/section-665.18.md

 (ii) The Council will publicize, including by a Federal Register document, and solicit public comment on, any proposed new management measure.
 After a Council meeting at which the measure is discussed, the Council will consider recommendations and prepare a Federal Register document summarizing the Council's deliberations, rationale, and analysis for the preferred action and the time and place for any subsequent Council meeting(s) to consider the new measure.
 At a subsequent public meeting, the Council will consider public comments and other information received before making a recommendation to the Regional Administrator about any new measure.
 If approved by the Regional Administrator, NMFS may implement the Council's recommendation by rulemaking.

-(e) *Coral reef ecosystem measures* - (1) *Procedure for established measures.* (i) Established measures are regulations for which the impacts have been evaluated in Council or NMFS documents in the context of current conditions.
+(e) *Coral reef ecosystem measures*—(1) *Procedure for established measures.* (i) Established measures are regulations for which the impacts have been evaluated in Council or NMFS documents in the context of current conditions.

 (ii) The Council may recommend to the Regional Administrator that established measures be modified, removed, or reinstituted.
 Such recommendation shall include supporting rationale and analysis, and shall be made after advance public notice, public discussion and consideration of public comment.
 NMFS may implement the Council's recommendation by rulemaking if approved by the Regional Administrator.